xiaoxiaxusummer/multi_mode_pinching_antenna/README.md

 ### Concept of Multi-Mode PASS

->Pinching-Antenna Systems (PASS) have recently emerged as a promising architecture for flexible and efficient wireless communications.
+Pinching-Antenna Systems (PASS) have recently emerged as a promising architecture for flexible and efficient wireless communications.
->This work proposes **new operating protocols** and optimization methods for **multi-mode PASS**.
->- **Multi-mode PASS** allows a single waveguide to excite **multiple propagation modes** to simultaneously serve multiple users.
+**Multi-mode PASS** allows a single waveguide to excite **multiple propagation modes** to simultaneously serve multiple users.
->- This enables **mode-domain multiplexing** and offers extra **degrees of freedom (DoFs)**.
+- This enables **mode-domain multiplexing** and offers extra **degrees of freedom (DoFs)**.
->- Compared to conventional PASS, where each waveguide can support only a *single* independent data stream, multi-mode PASS significantly improves spectral efficiency and resource utilization.
+- Compared to conventional PASS, where each waveguide can support only a *single* independent data stream, multi-mode PASS significantly improves spectral efficiency and resource utilization.

+### What is New
+This work proposes **new operating protocols** and optimization methods for **multi-mode PASS**.

 **1. Operating Protocols**: Two operating protocols are studied.